SkylineCommunications/dataminer-docs/connector-help/connector_help/Ateme_Kyrion_DR5000.md

 ## DataMiner Connectivity Framework

-The **3.0.0.x** driver range of the protocol supports the usage of DCF, starting at version **3.0.0.14**, and can only be used on a DMA with **8.5.4** as the minimum version.
+The **3.0.0.x** connector range of the protocol supports the usage of DCF, starting at version **3.0.0.14**, and can only be used on a DMA with **8.5.4** as the minimum version.

 DCF can also be implemented through the DataMiner DCF user interface and through DataMiner third-party connectors (for instance a manager).

-In range **3.0.2.x** of the driver, DCF has been re-implemented, with a change to the number of available inputs and outputs.
+In range **3.0.2.x** of the connector, DCF has been re-implemented, with a change to the number of available inputs and outputs.

 ### Interfaces (3.0.0.x)